Skip to main content

 For women navigating perimenopause and menopause, combined therapy is the standard of care.
 The primary goal is to replenish declining estrogen levels, which effectively treats the most common symptoms like hot flashes, night sweats, vaginal dryness, and mood swings.
 However, administering estrogen alone to a woman with an intact uterus increases the risk of endometrial hyperplasia.

 Therefore, progesterone is included in the protocol to protect the uterine lining.
-This combination of is known as combined Hormone Replacement Therapy (HRT).
+This combination of estrogen and progesterone is known as combined Hormone Replacement Therapy (HRT).
 In recent years, the role of testosterone for women has gained significant clinical attention.

 Although not yet licensed for this specific indication, low-dose testosterone cypionate may be prescribed to address symptoms of low libido, persistent fatigue, and lack of motivation that do not resolve with estrogen and progesterone alone.
 This three-part approach recognizes the contribution of all major sex hormones to a woman’s overall well-being.